MambaFoley: Foley Sound Generation using Selective State-Space Models: MambaFoley

-Following the approach proposed in~\cite{chung2024t}, we condition the temporal evolution of the generated audio using the Root-Mean-Square (RMS) of a waveform signal that contains an audio excerpt of the target category with the desired temporal evolution.
+MambaFoley then learns the function $\mathcal{M}(\cdot)$ such that $ \mathbf{x} = \mathcal{M}(c,\boldsymbol{\tau}).$ Following the approach proposed in~\cite{chung2024t}, we condition the temporal evolution of the generated audio using the Root-Mean-Square (RMS) of a waveform signal that contains an audio excerpt of the target category with the desired temporal evolution.
 Specifically, in our scenario we can define:

 where $i$, $W$ and $H$ represent the frame index, window size (in samples) and hop size (in samples), respectively.